Podcasts are digital audio files that have established themselves as a popular and practical way of learning a foreign language.

 Who it’s for: If finance isn’t your thing, Natasha’s comforting voice is also noted for its soothing qualities.

 100 Sekunden Wissen

 100 seconds to improve your German and learn new vocabulary words?
 Sounds like ein major bargain.
 100 Sekunden Wissen (“100 seconds of knowledge”) was launched by Swiss broadcasting company SRF (Schweizer Radio und Fernsehen) and is all about learning things quickly.
-Each 1 minute and 40-second episode examines a new word in German and explains its origins and its use in everyday life.
+Each 1-minute and 40-second episode examines a new word in German and explains its origins and its use in everyday life.

 Who it’s for: Listening to this podcast daily will help you get more familiar with German pronunciation and intonation.
-What’s more, fitting a couple of these podcasts in your busy schedule should be a piece of cake.
+What’s more, fitting a couple of these podcasts into your busy schedule should be a piece of cake.

 Looking for more?
 We all are.
 Try our online German course Wunderbla for free: fun, short and personalized lessons to jump-start your German learning.

 - 5 films that make learning German even more wunderbar

 - 5 catchy songs to learn German (Caution: May knock your lederhosen off)